SelfJudge: Faster Speculative Decoding via Self-Supervised Judge Verification: Experiment

 \textbf{Observation2.}~\proposed~has the advantage of consistently generalizing across all tasks.
 Specifically, existing baselines show significant performance loss on certain tasks.
 Top-$k$ ($k=2$) verification achieves large speed-ups but substantially degrades task performance.
 AutoJudge-R partially achieves meaningful speed-up without significant performance drop compared to SD on GSM8K and MATH-500, but shows almost no speed-up on MMLU and CNN/DM.
-Moreover, it shows a severe decrease in Pass@1 on LiveCodeBench.
+Furthermore, we observed that the judge verification of AutoJudge severely decreases Pass@1 on LiveCodeBench in Table~\ref{tab:model_comparison_lcb} in Appendix.
 In contrast, both SelfJudge-R and SelfJudge-F consistently achieve speed-ups across all datasets with minimal performance degradation among all compared methods.

 We argue that these results stem from the superiority of our semantic coherence-based token acceptance strategy.
 Specifically,~\proposed~is trained to accept tokens if they are semantically coherent in context, regardless of the task.
 In contrast, AutoJudge trains the verifier to accept tokens even when semantically different tokens appear in context, as long as the final answer remains identical to the original.
 This fundamental difference significantly impacts the robustness when the verifier encounters out-of-distribution tokens during actual inference scenarios.